-Improve broadband access throughout the Whittier Neighborhood Provide full coverage within the Whittier Neighborhood to help close the digital divide and allow residents to fully avail themselves of online resources and connections.
+Provide full coverage within the Whittier Choice Neighborhood to help close the digital divide and allow residents to fully avail themselves of on-line resources and connections.

-- Complete mixed-use redevelopment of Whittier and the Crescent Parcel by 2020. - ◆ Establish the "Roxbury Loop" by 2020. - Support completion of the P3 redevelopment by 2022. - Implement the working group recommendations for installation of signage, fitness equipment, benches and other street furniture at targeted locations to improve public safety and pedestrian travel by 2020.
+- Create a neighborhood coalition led by MPDC to promote and oversee CNI neighborhood goals in 2015. - Develop specific scopes of work and budgets for streetscape improvements in 2015. - Complete mixed-use redevelopment of Whittier and the Crescent Parcel by 2020, including community spaces at 122 DeWitt and Crescent Parcel. - Establish the "Roxbury Loop" by 2020. - Support completion of the P3 redevelopment by 2022. - Implement the working group recommendations for installation of signage, fitness equipment, benches and other street furniture at targeted locations to improve public safety and pedestrian travel.